JuliaMolSim/Molly.jl/docs/src/documentation.md

   0.8359421827141784 nm
 ```

-Now we can define our pairwise interactions, i.e. those between most or all atom pairs.
+Now we can define our pairwise interactions, i.e. those between most or all atom pairs, as a tuple.
 Because we have defined the relevant parameters for the atoms, we can use the built-in [`LennardJones`](@ref) type.
 ```julia
 pairwise_inters = (LennardJones(),) # Don't forget the trailing comma!